-In Adarand, the question was whether a contracting clause providing "financial incentive[s] to hire subcontractors controlled by 'socially and economically disadvantaged individuals' . . . violates the equal protection component of the Fifth Amendment's Due Process Clause."
-515 U.S. at 204.
-In that case, federal law required the use of the clause in most federal agency contracts, and expressly "require[d] the clause to state that '[t]he contractor shall presume that socially and economically disadvantaged individuals include Black Americans, Hispanic Americans, Native Americans, Asian Pacific Americans, and other minorities[.]'"
+In Adarand, the question was whether a contracting clause subcontractors to hire providing "financial incentive[s] by 'socially and economically disadvantaged controlled individuals' . . . violates the equal protection component of the Fifth Amendment's Due Process Clause."
+515 U.S. at 204. that case, federal law required the use of the clause in most federal agency contracts, and expressly "require[d] the clause to state that '[t]he contractor shall presume that socially and economically disadvantaged individuals include Black Americans, Hispanic Americans, Native Americans, Asian Pacific Americans, and other minorities[.]'"
 Id. at 205.